Shopify/polaris/polaris.shopify.com/content/components/link.md

   - fileName: link-external.tsx
     title: External link
     description: >-
       Use for text links that should open in a new browser tab (or window, depending on the merchant’s browser settings).
-Use this only when opening a page in the same tab might disrupt the merchant’s workflow.
+Use this only when using a default link might disrupt the merchants workflow.
 ---

 # Link